-We are delighted to offer a number of talks for adults, whether you are a WI, U3A, another group or just a group of like-minded friends, our talks are aimed at you.
-Please see a brief description of the talks below then scroll down to see our frequently asked questions before contacting us to book a talk.
+We are delighted to offer a number of talks for adults, whether you are a WI, U3A, Probus, or another group or just a group of like-minded friends, our talks are aimed at you.
+We are based in Oxfordshire but we can travel to parts of Wiltshire, Buckinghamshire and Berkshire.

 Upper Thames Patrol

 The Upper Thames Patrol (the Home Guard Navy of WW2), a water born unit, was formed in 1939 to protect the river Thames (a natural stop line) in case of invasion in WW2.

 Learn about the men and women who formed the UTP.
 Uncover the myth of the Dunkirk postage stamp.
 Listen to personal recollections and many amusing true stories.
 This presentation has approximately 180 original photos and 2 short films, all very rare,.
 Unfortunately very little information exists about the UTP in general and no books have been written about them, our talk is one of the most comprehensive collections to exist.

 An interesting and entertaining talk.
 Probably more suited to a more male or mixed audience.

 Please click here for more details about the UTP.